mandiant/flare-fakenet-ng/README.md

 With the default listener pointing to the proxy listener, all unknown connections will be appropriately handled.
 You can still assign specific listeners to ports to enforce a specific protocol (e.g. always use HTTP listener for port 80).

+The Proxy determines the protocol of packets by polling all available listeners with the function taste().
+Each Listener that implements taste() will respond with a score indicating the likelihood that the protocol handled by that listener matches the packet contents.
+The Proxy will forward the packet to the Listener that returned the highest score.
+The RawListener will always return a score of 1, so it will be chosen in the case that all other Listeners return 0, thus serving as the default.

+Users can alter the configuration parameter 'Hidden' in each Listener's configuration.
+If Hidden is 'False', the Listener will be bound to a specific port and automatically receive all traffic on that port.
+With Hidden set to 'True', the Listener can only receive traffic that is redirected through the Proxy.

 Development
 ===========